MaterializeInc/materialize/doc/user/content/manage/blue-green.md

   target: prod_deploy
   ```

-3. Leave your sources in the public schema and don't touch them.
+3. Leave your sources in a separate schema (e.g. `public` and don't touch them.
 Instead, define them as `sources` in a `schema.yml` file.
 Since the same source can be shared across your production views and clusters, you won’t need to recreate them.
 4. Create cluster `prod` and schema `prod` in Materialize and deploy your production objects here.

 ## Deploying changes to production